thun88/css/src/docs/layout.md

 </div>
 ```

-## Responsive Grid
+## Responsive Layout

-The grid is responsive based on the breakpoints applied.
+The layout is responsive based on the breakpoints applied.
 When you apply a breakpoint `col` class, such as `.fnd-row--col-md-1`, that column will change from the fixed default to become 100% full width of the parent container starting at the smallest breakpoint, until the browser gets wider and hits the `medium` breakpoint.
 At that point,it will then become its respective percentage of the width.

 <div class="example">
     <div class="fnd-row example-row">